History of Clague Playhouse

 Recent renovations include a custom designed Box Office and lobby area due to generous donations from Vera Mang’s family, Patricia McRoberts and George & Joanne Theis.

 Throughout its history, Clague Playhouse has been truly a community theater.
 We are a non-profit organization served by countless hours of volunteer help.
 The membership of the Playhouse is made up of individuals from all walks of life.
 This varied membership elects a Board of Directors, who see to the overall operations of the theater.
-As we continue our 85th season, we are reminded “Because of you, our tradition continues…”
+As we begin our 86th season, we are reminded “Because of you, our tradition continues…”

 Clague Playhouse, Inc.

-85 years of Live theater!
+86 years of Live theater!

 photos by James Ely